enzo-dante/JediMindProbe/README.md

 1. extract sentiment of titles using NLP

 # QA Reminders:
 1. I used the Spyder python IDE via the Anaconda-Navigator application to write, test, & execute the jedi_mind_probe_script.py file.
+2. running jedi_mind_probe_script_tests.py will take 3-4 min to complete due to VADER sentiment analysis of article titles.

 # Acceptance Criteria:
-1. write an MVP that extracts sentiment of a title based on a keyword
+1. write an MVP that extracts sentiments of article titles based on a keyword
 2. write a script that will export a clean excel file with new columns based on the sentiment analysis findings

 ### story reference: